Hsp90 inhibitor: Gamitrinib

 Targeting networks of signaling pathways instead of single pathway is effective way for cancer treatment.
 Hsp90 is responsible for folding of proteins in multiple signaling networks in tumorigenesis.
 Mitochondrial Hsp90 is involved in complex signaling pathway that prevents initiation of induced apoptosis.
 Gamitrinib is a resorcinolic small molecule that specifically act on mitochondrial Hsp90.
 It induces a sudden loss of membrane potential which is followed by membrane rupture and initiation of apoptosis.
 Also gamitrinib is highly selective and does not affect normal cells.

+Clinical candidates

+In June 2022 pimitespib received its first approval in Japan for GIST that has progressed after chemotherapy.
+Pimitespib is an oral small molecule inhibitor of the α and β isoforms of heat shock protein 90 (HSP90).
+Pimitespib is currently undergoing phase I development for the treatment of solid tumours in the EU and the USA.